 Digestive enzymes, which are naturally produced by the pancreas, play a central role in turning food into energy.
 When someone has a condition that causes a reduced output of these digestive enzymes, it’s referred to as pancreatic insufficiency.

 One of the leading causes of pancreatic insufficiency is cystic fibrosis.
 The condition occurs when harmful scar tissue forms in the pancreas and interferes with pancreatic function.
-Cystic fibrosis can be incredibly painful and lead to weight loss or even malnutrition in patients that can no longer efficiently digest food.
+Cystic fibrosis can be incredibly painful and lead to weight loss or even malnutrition in patients who can no longer efficiently digest food.

 Systemic enzyme therapy can be used to treat pancreatic insufficiency through the administration of dietary supplements like bromelain, papain, and other enzymes.
 When taken with meals, these enzymes help stimulate the body’s natural digestive processes.